-Robin Hood Multifoods Inc. awards a \$1,200 bursary to an Atlantic Canadian student entering the second year of a Business, Economics or Animal Science program.
+Robin Hood Multifoods Inc. awards a \$1,200 bursary to a student from Atlantic Canada who is entering the second year of a Business or Economics or Animal Science program.
 The scholarship is to encourage students to consider a career in sales and technical service in private industry.
-Applications must be submitted to the NSAC Awards Office not later than September 15.
+Applications must be submitted to the NSAC Awards Office not later than September 23.